Frequently Asked Questions

 When High Holidays fall during the middle of the week, we have connections with Washington University and can arrange for parking at their parking garage at the corner of Maryland and Jackson, one block from our new building.
 If we have to use this Wash U parking lot, Kol Rinah will provide a shuttle from that lot to our building.

-For special occasions that fall during the middle of the week (funeral, large special event…), there is ample street parking along Maryland, Linden and the adjacent streets.
+For special occasions that fall during the middle of the week (funeral, large special event…),in addition to the parking spots on the site, and the parking at the the Pierre Laclede lot, there is ample street parking (over 50 spaces) along Maryland, Linden and the adjacent streets.
 The neighbors in Clayton have told us that they understand and expect that this will happen, and that they have been living with this situation from other institutions for decades.

 Why don’t we move back to BSKI or stay at Shaare Zedek?